 This epic sculpture featuring the granite faces of four American presidents - George Washington, Thomas Jefferson, Theodore Roosevelt, and Abraham Lincoln - proudly towers 5,500 feet above sea level.
 People come from all around to witness the splendor of the Mount Rushmore National Monument, and now it's your turn!

 Crazy Horse Monument

 Sculptor Korczak Ziolkowski began creating his monumental sculpture of Chief Crazy Horse mounted atop a spirited warhorse in 1948.
-After his death in 1982, his family still continues work on the world's largest sculpture.
+After his death in 1982, his family still continues work on the Crazy Horse Monument, the world's largest sculpture.

 Norbeck Scenic Byway

 Venture into the mysterious depths of the underground world.
-This area is home to a number of caves, including Jewel Cave, the second longest cave in the world; Rushmore Cave, the closest cave to Mt.
+The Black Hills are home to a number of caves, including Jewel Cave, the second longest cave in the world; Rushmore Cave, the closest cave to Mt.
 Rushmore; and Wind Cave, the world's fourth longest cave.

 From strenuous mountain climbs and relaxing rides on old railroad beds to fun biking events, the area offers spectacular biking opportunities for families of all ages and activity levels.

 The Black Hills National Forest and the surrounding State and National Parks offer more than 450 miles of nature walks and hiking trails.
 These systems are perfect for walking, hiking and backpacking, and differ in length and difficulty levels.